RobotOptimist/macivor/content/blog/dotnet-interactive-notebooks.md

 description: A .NET friendly alterative to Jupyter Notebooks that runs in VS Code
 date: 2020-11-25
 tags: machinelearning, dotnet, vscode, notebooks
+image: heroes/robotmlnet-yes_tfryby.png
+alttext: The ML.NET logo with a robot face next to it.
 ---

-<page-header title="VSCode .NET Interactive Notebooks"></page-header>

-::: div container-center

-<picture-wrapper file-name="heroes/robotmlnet-yes" alt-text="The ML.NET logo with a robot face next to it." classes="hero-height-128"></picture-wrapper>

-::: div article-container

 ## Where Jupyter Notebooks Falls Short